unfinishedideas/python-json-test/README.md

 # python-json-test

-Python playground where we can get our feet wet and splash around in the language.

 The code in ```main.py``` demonstrates at least one way we can easily read/write json files. <br /> I primarily followed [this](https://www.youtube.com/watch?v=YUwm9BUhHIo) youtube video. <br />